EGR304-2025-F-105/Team105.github.io/docs/06-Team-Block-Design.md

-The group decided that the electric blinds would require the the 4 main functionalities: light sensor, thermoresistor, and two actuators.
-How the blinds will function is by having the light sensor detect the light value which then turns the whole system on.
-With the system on, the thermoresistor poriton of the project will then detect the temperature value of both inside/outside of the house.
-These values are then transfer to the first actuator which is a big motor that will lift/lower the blinds until it reaches a desired position.
-After that, the first actuator then tells the second actuator the next part which is to adjust the slates of the blinds depending on temperature.
+The group decided that the electric blinds would require the the 4 main functionalities: light sensor, thermoresistor, IR emitter detector pair and an actuator.

 ## Research Question

-* How to connect the motors simultaneously with two subsystems?
+* How can we ensure that the connectors are correctly place?
 * How can we tell the product to stop when there is something blocking (going more into depth about the scenerio coding)?
 * How can we work the light sensor and the thermoresistor sensors together to tell the product the light and temperature value?